Zuna0hu/java-skills-course/first-steps/first-steps.md

 This folder contains materials covering basic concepts in Java, including Hello World, variables, primitive types, type casting, operators, operands, expressions, and more.

 ## How to Use the Files
 The folder includes JShell scripts.
-To use them, download the `.jsh` file and load it into JShell by running the following command:
+To use them, download the `.jsh` file and load it into JShell by running the following command directly in Linux terminal:
 ```bash
 jshell < myscript.jsh
 ```